WeldSecureDeveloper/WeldSecure-Demo/Static/docs/architecture-overview.md

    - Extend stateServices for mutations.
    - Add helpers to util.js if multiple features share logic.
 5. **Document + test:**
-   - Update relevant docs/backlog items.
+   - Update relevant docs/backlog items (including the QA checklist once Phase A lands).
-   - Manually QA the new route plus affected shared components (header, nav, filters, etc.).
+   - Manually QA the new route plus affected shared components (header, nav, filters, etc.) in both themes and document the run in `Static/docs/fix-backlog.md`.

 ---